RobotLocomotion/drake/drake/doc/code_style_guide.rst

 read, debug, and maintain.
 To ensure your code is style compliant, consider using :ref:`tools for complying with coding style <code-style-tools>`.

+See also the brief
+:ref:`Code Review Checklist <code-review-checklist>`, where a list of the most frequent problems are collected.

 Note: Many of the files in the repository were written before this style guide, or did not follow it precisely.
 If you find style errors, go ahead and change it and submit a pull request.